Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing

 If you are currently on a workout spree, training at the gym for long periods of hours in an attempt to bulk up some weight, whey protein consumption will help fast track this goal.
 A study initiated by the Baylor University in Texas proved that whey significantly contributes to fat-free mass and muscle strength increases.
 One group was given a 20-gram placebo, while another group composed of 19 males performing resistance training for 10 weeks consumed 6 grams of free amino acids and 14 grams of whey and casein protein.

 Individuals adopting a regular workout regimen may want to consume whey an hour before and after starting their routine.
-Pair whey with strength training exercises to your existing workout regimen and you can bulk up and make your muscles leaner.
+Add whey and strength-training exercises to your existing workout regimen, and you can bulk up and make your muscles leaner.

 Lowers Blood Sugar Levels

 Whey protein's natural properties may help lower blood sugar levels.
 However, if you are taking prescription drugs, herbal medicines, or supplements that affect blood sugar, caution is highly advised when consuming whey protein.
 Always consult with a qualified healthcare professional (doctors, nurses, and pharmacists) and have your blood sugar levels constantly monitored in case there are adjustments to your consumption.

 Constant hunger is a sign of hormonal imbalance.
 Taking in whey will not only keep you from craving food at random instances; it also helps you avoid developing an unhealthy physique.
 In an Australian-based study, researchers asked 28 obese males to drink four kinds of beverages, including whey protein.
 The group tasked to drink 50 grams of liquefied whey showed greatly reduced ghrelin levels for four hours.
 Ghrelin is a hormone, which sends “hunger signals” to the brain.
 With this in mind, you may want to whip up a whey protein shake whenever you feel excessively hungry.

 Helps Address Cancer